boschsauce/simply-edit.js/README.md

 ### Usage

 You can also use Bower to install the package.
-Just run
+Just run:

 ```
 $ bower install simply-edit.js